 During a picture-perfect day on Idaho’s Snake River, casting for The Big One while his picture-perfect wife relaxes, The Husband suddenly… Well, we’ll let you read the rest.

-Story and photos by HOPE STRONG
+Story and photography by HOPE STRONG

 Once the bailiwick of men and boys alone, fly-fishing now lures mothers, daughters, sisters, and wives into a world that can simultaneously sport the intensity of golf and the whimsy of bird-watching.

 After more than a decade of guiding couples as they share an experience on rivers that run throughout the Rocky Mountains, I have witnessed a variety of family dynamics that range from borderline hostile to positively euphoric.
 Everyone hits the boat ramp with a story, though some are more colorful than others.

 As we floated the South Fork of the Snake River, she described the elaborate gowns and difficult curtsies involved in her social debut.

 Names run together a bit after so many years, but I can still clearly see the Duchess of Cascading Waters in the front of my boat.
 She was tall with long, dark hair, with a carefree attitude in a sport that her husband took much more seriously.
 She had earned her title as a debutante in the Dallas suburbs.
 And as we floated the South Fork of the Snake River, which flows through southeastern Idaho, she described the elaborate gowns and difficult curtsies involved in her social debut.

 The Duchess and her husband caught fish together throughout the entire day, each celebrating the accomplishments of the other, as is generally the fashion in a healthy relationship among anglers.
 Eventually, the Duchess had caught enough, which is not to say that she wanted to push home or expedite the day; she was just satisfied, relaxing in the back of the boat as her husband fished off the bow.